drascom/one-page-liv-planning/README.md

 All HTTP APIs include interactive docs at `http://127.0.0.1:8000/docs` once the server is running.

 **External integrations:** Every route above is mirrored under `/api/v1/*` and requires an API token created in the Settings → API Tokens UI.
 Send it in the `Authorization: Bearer <token>` header (requests without this header are rejected).
 The `/api/v1/search` helper is specifically designed for lightweight patient lookups from outside systems—you can pass `full_name=name%20Surname` (preferred) or continue using the legacy `name` and optional `surname` parameters.
-The response includes the patient's fields at the top level when found (e.g. `{ "success": true, "id": 123, "first_name": "Jane", ... }`), sets `success: false` with `message: "Patient record not found"` when no match exists, and returns `success: false` with `message: "Name is missing"` when no name parameters are supplied so you can spot empty requests.
+The response includes the patient's fields (flattened) plus a `procedures` array when found (e.g. `{ "success": true, "id": 123, "first_name": "Jane", ..., "procedures": [ { ... } ] }`), sets `success: false` with `message: "Patient record not found"` and `procedures: []` when no match exists, and returns `success: false` with `message: "Name is missing"` when no name parameters are supplied so you can spot empty requests.
 <!--  -->
 7. **Search by metadata (flexible match)** — _All fields are optional (`full_name`, `date`, `status`, `grafts_number`, `package_type`) and can be supplied in any combination to narrow the match.
 This endpoint is designed for integrations that only know partial patient details._